david-why/FocusFlow/README.md

 ## Technical details

 This app uses SwiftUI as the frontend framework (duh).
-It stores focus sessions with SwiftData and the coins, purchased items, etc. with UserDefaults.
+It stores focus sessions with SwiftData and the coins, purchased items, and some temporary state with UserDefaults.